GlobalyHub/Task-Assessments/README.md

 - <a href="https://github.com/IntroCept/Task-Assessments/blob/master/Mobile%20React%20Native%20Task.md">Software Engineer (Mobile) - React Native Task</a>
 - <a href="https://github.com/IntroCept/Task-Assessments/blob/master/Graphic%20Designer%20Task.md">Graphic Designer (Digital & Print Media) - Digital Design Task</a>

-# Task-Assessments for 3 Months Internship Role
+# Task Assessments for 3 Months Internship Role

 Please choose from one of the following task that is relevant to your applied position.
 - <a href="">Back End Development Task</a>